1 Introduction and overview

 NICE guideline recommendations are based on the best available evidence.
 We use a wide range of different types of evidence and other information – from scientific research using a variety of methods, to testimony from practitioners and people using services.

-Review questions guide the search for evidence, and the type of evidence that gives the best 'fit' depends on the type of question (see chapter 4).
+Review questions guide the search for evidence, and the type of evidence used depends on the type of question (see chapter 4).
 For example, a randomised controlled trial is often the most appropriate type of study to assess the efficacy or effectiveness (including cost effectiveness) of an intervention.
-However, other study designs (including observational, experimental or qualitative) may also be used to assess effectiveness, or aspects of effectiveness.
-These may include ways of delivering services, or the experience of people using services and how this contributes to outcomes.
+However, a range of other non-randomised evidence, such as observational evidence (including that derived from the analysis of primary data sources such as patient registries), experimental and qualitative evidence, may also be used to inform assessments of effectiveness, or aspects of effectiveness.
+This evidence may include ways of delivering services, or the experience of people using services and how this contributes to outcomes.
 For some topics, there is little evidence from scientific studies, or the evidence is weak or contradictory.
-In these cases, we look for evidence from other sources to see if it concurs or differs ('triangulation').
+In these cases, we look for evidence from other sources to see if it agrees or differs ('triangulation').
+When there is little or no evidence, the committee may also use expert testimony, make consensus recommendations using their knowledge and experience, or make recommendations for further research.

 When developing guidelines, NICE involves people who might be affected by the guideline recommendations in a collaborative and transparent way.
 This includes commissioners, practitioners and others involved in providing services.
 People using health and care services, carers and the public also contribute to ensure that guidelines address issues relevant to them, reflect their views, and meet their health and social care needs.

-There are 2 main ways to get involved: organisations can register as a stakeholder and individuals can join (or advise) a Committee that works on guidelines.
-There is more information about stakeholders and Committee members in section 1.5 and in our guide for stakeholders and the public.
+There are 2 main ways to get involved: organisations can register as a stakeholder and individuals can join (or advise) a committee that works on guidelines.
+There is more information about stakeholders and committee members in section 1.5 and in our guide for stakeholders and the public (Developing NICE guidelines: how to get involved).

 Practitioners and people who use health and care services, family members, carers and the public may also be involved as:

-members of a reference group, focus group or other advisory group set up when standard involvement and consultation processes are insufficient (for example, when the topic covers a population group that is not part of the Committee, such as children or people with a learning disability; see section 10.1).
+members of a reference group, focus group or other advisory group set up when standard involvement and consultation processes are likely to be insufficient (for example, when the topic covers a population group that is not part of the committee, such as children, or adults with a learning disability (see section 10.1).

 NICE is committed to ensuring that its guideline development process: